chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

     GPT identified 2409 domestic schools.
 This should be our denominator.

+Below we find that we are now able to get a 67.16% thanks to GPT and jaro-winkler matching
 ```python
 print(f"The match rate with standardizing strings of domestic schools and a jaro-winkler threshold of .975 is {merged_3['match'].sum() / true_highest_possible_match * 100:.2f}%")
 ```